About

 8:30am Invited Talk Eight Decades of Computational Science Michael L. Klein Temple University

-9:30am Contributed Talk Molecular dynamics simulations of Al-B-O Eunja Kim
+9:45am Contributed Talk Molecular dynamics simulations of Al-B-O Eunja Kim University of Texas at El Paso

 10:15am Invited TalkVirtual Atomistic Modeling of Materials for Fusion Energy Using Machine Learned Interatomic Potentials Mary Alice Cusentino Sandia National Laboratories